GabeScott/standard-works-vault/General Conference/2003 April - I Can Pray to Heavenly Father Anytime, Anywhere.md

 # I Can Pray to Heavenly Father Anytime, Anywhere

-*By By Sydney S. Reynolds - First Counselor in the Primary General Presidency*
+By Sydney S. Reynolds - *First Counselor in the Primary General Presidency*

 *Given in the April session of the 2003 General Conference*